MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

 By default, starting with **Reference ID**, the next few columns display these optional file plan descriptors that you can specify when you create a retention label, or edit an existing label.

-To get you started, there are some out-of-box values for the following file plan descriptors:
+To get you started, there are some out-of-box values for the following file plan descriptors, but you can also create your own values:
 - Business function/department
 - Category
 - Authority type